 On June 9, 2020 Governor Northam announced a phased approach that allows Virginia schools to slowly resume in-person classes for summer school and the coming academic year.
-The PreK-12 guidance is aligned with the phases outlined in the Forward Virginia blueprint and provides opportunities for school divisions to begin offering in-person instruction to specific student groups.
-The opportunities for in-person instruction in each phase are as follows:
+The PreK-12 guidance is aligned with the phases outlined in the Forward Virginia blueprint and provides opportunities for school divisions to begin offering in-person instruction to specific student groups:

 - Phase One: special education programs and children whose parents require child care.

-- Phase Two: special education students, children whose parents require child care, preschool through third grade students, English learners, and summer camps in school buildings
+- Phase Two: special education students, children whose parents require child care, preschool through third grade students, English learners, and summer camps in school buildings.

-- Phase Three: all students may receive in-person instruction as can be accommodated with strict physical distancing measures in place, which may require alternative schedules that blend in-person and remote learning for students
+- Phase Three: all students may receive in-person instruction as can be accommodated with strict physical distancing measures in place, which may require alternative schedules that blend in-person and remote learning for some students.

 - Beyond Phase Three: divisions will resume “new-normal” operations under future guidance